SimpleBitware/Sb.Actions.NextTag/README.md

-# action-get-next-tag
+# next-tag
-Generates next github tag from current_tag.
-Supports only semantic versioning. <br/>
+Generates next github tag from current_tag by increasing the patch number by 1.
+Supports only semantic versioning formatted tags. <br/>
-If current_tag is not formated correctly an error is thrown.
+If current_tag is not formated correctly an error is thrown. <br/>

 ```
 on: